BitPadLabs/BitPadLabs-Site/README.md

   image: filename.jpg  # Place in assets/images/team/
   bio: >-
-    A brief paragraph about this team member, their background, expertise, and role at BitPad Labs.
+    A brief paragraph about this team member, their background, expertise, and role at BitPadLabs.
 Add the team member's photo to assets/images/team/ directory The changes will automatically appear on the team page Products/Portfolio Items